 Leading up to this work, I was the doctoral research assistant for RPI Prof. Abby Kinchy’s two-year NSF-funded “Mapping Knowledge Investments during the Marcellus Shale Gas Rush” project.
 In the summer of 2011, I accompanied a research team, led by RPI Prof. Kim Fortun, to conduct ethnographic interviews at the EPA’s Office of Research and Development to better understand federal government research for environmental science.
 In 2010 I participated in the development of environmental sensing devices with graduate students in engineering and computer science, as part of the NSF funded “Triple Helix” GK-12 program.
 This research led to my hosting a series of educational workshops with partner groups on the Navajo Nation in the summer of 2011.
 More information on these past projects are available here.

 Prior to beginning doctoral studies, I was an instructor at Clark University (’01-’09) and the School of the Museum of Fine Arts (’05-’07), building and teaching courses in communications and culture, history of technology, as well as electronic arts and film studies.
 During this time I was also a resident caretaker for the Massachusetts Audubon Society (’07-’10), working on land-bank conservation projects, as well as facilitating environmental education programs with local community groups.
 I received an MFA from the School of the Museum of Fine Arts in Boston (’03-’05) and received a BS in computer science from Worcester Polytechnic Institute (’93-’97).

-For a full list of activities, download my curriculum vitae (see above link), or visit other sections of this website.
+For a full list of activities, download my curriculum vitae (see above link).